-The projects category is broader and more flexible than the thesis option.
-Each project could be a research project similar to but narrower in scope than a thesis.
-Each project could be oriented toward the production of some product (e.g., a promotional campaign, communication plan, educational curriculum, workshop, web site, video, pamphlet), though you are also expected to produce a written component accompanying this product that explains and justifies the product by using existing research and/or theories.
-Each product could be a communication analysis of an existing situation, organization, potential audience, et cetera.
+The project category is broader and more flexible than the thesis option.
+A project could be a research project similar to but narrower in scope than a thesis.
+A project could be oriented toward the production of some product (e.g., a promotional campaign, communication plan, educational curriculum, workshop, web site, video, pamphlet), though you are also expected to produce a written component accompanying this product that explains and justifies the product by using existing research and/or theories.